Plot or Extract Results of Constrained Correspondence Analysis or Redundancy Analysis

 axis

-for biplot arrows.- digits
+for biplot arrows.- axes

 Number of digits in output.